History of books: Late modern period

-Contemporary Period
+Contemporary period

-Typewriters and eventually, computer-based word processors and printers let people print and put together their own documents.
+Typewriters, and eventually computer-based word processors and printers, let people print and put together their own documents.
 Desktop publishing is common in the 21st century.

 Among a series of developments that occurred in the 1990s, the spread of digital multimedia, which encodes texts, images, animations, and sounds in a unique and simple form was notable for the book publishing industry.
 Hypertext further improved access to information.
 Finally, the internet lowered production and distribution costs.

-E-books and the future of the book
+E-books

 It is difficult to predict the future of the book in an era of fast-paced technological change.
 Anxieties about the "death of books" have been expressed throughout the history of the medium, perceived as threatened by competing media such as radio, television, and the Internet.
 However, these views are generally exaggerated, and "dominated by fetishism, fears about the end of humanism and ideas of techno-fundamentalist progress".
 The print book medium has proven to be very resilient and adaptable.
-In the 2020s, print books still considerably outsell ebooks in most countries and remain a multi-billion dollar industry.
+In the 2020s, print books still considerably outsell e-books in most countries and remain a multi-billion dollar industry.

 A good deal of reference material, designed for direct access instead of sequential reading, as for example encyclopedias, exists less and less in the form of books and increasingly on the web.
 Leisure reading materials are increasingly published in e-reader formats.

 Although electronic books, or e-books, had limited success in the early years, and readers were resistant at the outset, the demand for books in this format has grown dramatically, primarily because of the popularity of e-reader devices and as the number of available titles in this format has increased.
 Since the Amazon Kindle was released in 2007, the e-book has become a digital phenomenon and many theorize that it will take over hardback and paper books in the future.
-E-books are much more accessible and easier to buy and it's also cheaper to purchase an E-Book rather than its physical counterpart due to paper expenses being deducted.
+E-books are much more accessible and easier to buy and it is also cheaper to purchase an E-Book rather than its physical counterpart due to paper expenses being deducted.
 Another important factor in the increasing popularity of the e-reader is its continuous diversification.
 Many e-readers now support basic operating systems, which facilitate email and other simple functions.
 The iPad is the most obvious example of this trend, but even mobile phones can host e-reading software.